Table of Contents

 The base fine for a jaywalking traffic safety violation is up to $196.
 Sometimes allowing pedestrians off with a warning will happen, with a polite warning to safely cross the road and prioritize cars coming your way as a hazard.

-The final cost of the ticket will be considerably higher owing to:
+The final cost of the ticket will be considerably higher owing to the following:

 Special Bonus Information: There are no “points” on your Los Angeles County citation.
 This suggests that pedestrian jaywalking will not be recorded on the traffic offender’s driving record at the California Department of Motor Vehicles.